Flowdown Requirements: What They Are and Why They Matter

 Where Flowdown Requirements Appear

-Flowdown requirements are commonly found in:
+Flowdown requirements are commonly embedded within:

 Prime contractor purchase orders